Climate change

 Heat stress

 Heat stress is becoming increasingly common.
-Rising temperatures and urbanization are making us more sensitive to heat.
-This has negative consequences for our well-being and health.
+Rising temperatures and urbanisation are making us more sensitive to heat.
+This has negative consequences for our wellbeing and health.
 People and animals are unable to dissipate heat in extreme heat.

 Heat lingers

 A city has many roads and buildings that retain heat for a long time.
-Cities also generally have less greenery and water.
-There is also less wind.
+Cities generally have less greenery and water, and there is less wind too.
 As a result, the heat lingers longer and the temperature is often higher than outside the city.
 The difference can be as much as seven degrees.

 Stress test

 Landscape design can help us reduce heat stress.
-Many municipalities have conducted water authority stress test in collaboration with the water authority .
+Many local councils have conducted a stress test in collaboration with the water authority.
 The test focuses on nuisance caused by drought, heat, heavy rainfall, and flooding.
-Municipalities must prepare for this as well as possible.
-We help them do so.
+Local councils have to prepare for this in the best possible way, and we help them do so.

 A climate atlas has been created, showing the consequences of climate change in the northeast of the Netherlands.
 It also shows the effects of heat.